 The key here is letting your kids learn these lessons.
 It’s tempting as parents to want to save them from their feelings.
-But if you let them experience these lessons and learn how to deal with them on their own, they’ll be better for it.
+But if you let them learn how to deal on their own, they’ll be better for it.

 I’ve talked before about how and why we don’t save our children from disappointment.
 Sports gives them another opportunity to practice the skills of dealing with disappointment.